modernben/forge-docs/1.0/resources/databases.md

 ## Database Management Within Forge

-For servers running MySQL, MariaDB & PostgreSQL, Forge offers some advanced features.
+For servers running MySQL, MariaDB & PostgreSQL, Forge offers some advanced features which allows it to manage your databases and database users easily.

 ### Creating a Database